 Legal Matters: Some situations involve legal matters.
 If you are involved in a legal situation of any kind, you agree to sign the retainer agreement at the beginning of therapy.
 This is for your protection and mine.
 See the retainer agreement under forms if this applies to you.

 RECORDS: I regularly keep written records of our sessions.
 These records include date of meeting, who was present, how long we met and brief notes regarding the issues we discussed.
 I also record quotes and specific details if issues of homicide, suicide, or abuse or neglect or other legal matters are discussed.
 I document calls to and from other care providers.
-These records are maintained ten (10) years after age 18 for a minor and ten (10) years for an adult per California laws and guidelines.
-After that they are retained in either full or summary form for an additional eight (8) years.
-As with insurance requests, fees for report preparation and review of records will be billable at $250 per hour and are not included in testimony charges.
+These records are maintained three years after age of majority and seven years for an adult per California laws and guidelines.
+After that they are retained in either full or summary form for an additional eight years.
+Fees for report preparation and review of records will be billable at $250 per hour and not included in testimony charges.

 CONSULTATION WITH PEERS: I routinely consult with my therapist peers regarding cases.
 This is to insure my objectivity and that I do not overlook possible avenues to help you.
 I do not use my clients' names and try to omit all identifying information unless I have a specific signed consent and you wish me to contact them.
 Confidential records of these contacts are kept with your records and I inform you of the discussion if I feel it is helpful to you.
 If you have any questions or discomfort about this, please do not hesitate to discuss this with me.

 VOICE MAIL SERVICE: We have a Voice Messaging Service on the 949-494-5432 telephone.
 If you do not receive a call back within 12 hours of when you leave a message, please call again because I may not have gotten the message.
-If your call is urgent or is about an appointment in the next 24 hours, please leave a message then press the # then number 4, listen for menu then press # and I will be paged.
+If your call is urgent or is about an appointment in the next 24 hours, please leave a message then press the # then wait to be prompted to press the number 4, listen for menu then press # and I will be paged.
 If it is a life threatening emergency and I can’t be reached, call your local hospital emergency room.

 VACATION POLICY: I will always inform you about my plans to be away from the office on the day(s) we usually meet.
 When I am not available at times other than our scheduled times, I will usually inform you in advance.
 In any case, my office will be available to inform you who will be on call.
 Your signature on this form provides me with permission to share some minimal information about your case with the on-call therapist covering for me.
 For each vacation, I will inform you what information, if any, I feel it necessary to share and with whom.